Click on a link below to take you to the relevant section:

 - Reflect on the impact that abuse and trauma have on individuals' lives, relationships, and interaction in a community setting.

 - Integrate their own faith, beliefs, and values with those underpinning good safeguarding behaviours

 (before Part One)

-- To attend the Leadership Safeguarding Training, please click on the session that is most convenient for you to attend.
+- Click on the session that is most convenient for you to attend.

 - Once you click on a session a new page will appear.

 - Please then click on the word 'Register' to book your place.
 (If you are booking a place for someone else, please ensure you enter their name and email address and not yours).

 - Places are limited to 15, therefore please book at your earliest convenience to avoid disappointment.